cogitam/mint-config/README.md

 #### Thunderbird/Icedove

-- Restore everything form my current profile
+1. Restore everything from my current profile
-- Check or reinstall the following addons: Enigmail, ...
+2. Set the path to my profile folder in `.icedove/profiles.ini`
-- Set the path to my profile folder in `.icedove/profiles.ini`
+3. Check or reinstall the following addons: Enigmail, ...

 ### Cinnamon